-Audio

-Many books, newspapers and magazines are available in audio.
+Audio Many books, newspapers and magazines are available in audio.
 You can also get audio versions of information such as bills, statements or information leaflets.
 Audio material can be in either a human voice or a synthetic electronic voice.
 If you're buying a magazine, newspaper, or audio book (also known as a talking book), it is likely to be read by a professional reader or narrator.

-Audio books and players

-There are many ways to access audio books, such as through your local library, online stores or our Talking Books service.
+Audio books and players There are many ways to access audio books, such as through your local library, online stores or our Talking Books service.
 An audio book player such as a smartphone, tablet or computer can play the audio file of your chosen book or magazine.
 You can also get audio books in CD or USB stick format.
 Audio books which come on a disc are sometimes produced on a DAISY CD.
 This is a special type of CD which has been designed specifically for audio books and is formatted so that you can easily navigate the chapters of a book, make a bookmark, stop listening and pick up from where you left off.
 Disc formats of audio books which aren't on DAISY CD are usually on an MP3 CD.
 These CDs can be played on most CD players, but you won't be able to use the navigation features like on a DAISY CD.
 Specialist audio book players are designed for use by people with sight loss, so they often have accessible, tactile interfaces that you can get to grips with quickly.
 You can get digital downloads with our Talking Books service by using the RNIB Overdrive app on different devices.
 Examples include desktop and laptop Windows PCs and Macs, smartphones, android phones or tablets (iPad, Kindle Fire or Samsung Galaxy Tab).

-You can download audio books from companies like Amazon, but if you decide to borrow audio books from your local library or from RNIB Overdrive, they will normally be lent for a relatively short period of time - usually two or three weeks.
-After this you will need to return the book.
-With RNIB Overdrive, the book is automatically returned to us, although you can renew titles if you need them for longer.
-For information on our Talking Books service or RNIB Overdrive, please call our Helpline.
+You can get digital downloads with our Talking Books service by using the Dolphin EasyReader app on different devices.
+Examples include desktop and laptop Windows computers, Apple Macs, iPads and iPhones, Android phones and tablets.
+You can download audio books from companies like Amazon, but if you decide to borrow audio books from your local library they will normally be lent for a relatively short period of time - usually two or three weeks.
+After this you can extend the loan or the book will automatically be returned.
+With RNIB Talking Books you can keep the book until you are finished and then delete them.
+For information on our Talking Books service, please call our Helpline.
 For advice on choosing the right player for you or help with using a player that you've already got, you can contact our Helpline.
 We can provide technology advice over the phone, or RNIB's Technology Volunteers might be able to visit you at home.
 There is also more information on our website at: rnib.org.uk/reading.

 eBook

 An eBook is simply an electronic version of a book, newspaper or magazine with the benefit that you have more control over how you read it.
 With an eBook reader you can greatly enlarge the size of the text and change its shape, colour and contrast.
 There are also options to connect it to a braille display.

 How do I read an eBook?